how to increase the chances of winning the R$150 million prize?

 - Closing + unfolding: In this case, the bets are 3-way with 20 tens, resulting in 2,448 bets.
 The fee is R$50.

-You can place your bets without leaving your home, either through Caixa’s website or through Mega Lotteries.
+You can place your bets without leaving your home, either through Caixa’s website and App or through Mega Lotteries.